 See the Green (Don’t Taste the Green) Smoothie!

 -1 cup frozen mango chunks

--1 cup organic unsweetened soy milk (I like West Soy or Edensoy, just organic soybeans and water!).
+-1/2 cup – 1 cup organic unsweetened soy milk (I like West Soy or Edensoy, just organic soybeans and water!).
 Adjust amount to desired consistency (less for a bowl, more for a sippable smoothie…).

 -Two large handfuls of greens (baby spinach blends best but any will do)

 *If you like you could add some vanilla or plain plant based protein powder.
 We occasionally use Pure Food brand.
 Just 7 ingredients, organic, and no artificial anything.

 *Pro tip: peel and cut banana into chunks and freeze overnight for a super smooth texture.

 Place all ingredients except greens in high speed blender.
 Blend until smooth.
 Place greens in and blend until they disappear.
 Enjoy!

 **update: we’ve since switched from spirulina to switching between wheatgrass and chlorella powders since possible concerns have been raised about certain spirulina suppliers and safety.
 The science on the benefits of both wheatgrass and chlorella is stronger and there are no concerns on safety to date.